MicrosoftDocs/windows-insider/wip/Active-Dev-Branch.md

 * If we detect a low confidence location change and there is a single administrator on the device, we will now send a notification asking if you would like to update your time zone – clicking the OK button in the prompt will make the change.

 ![Improved time zone transitions](https://46c4ts1tskv22sdav81j9c69-wpengine.netdna-ssl.com/wp-content/uploads/prod/sites/44/2021/01/timezonenotifications.png "Displaying examples of the two possible time zone notifications.")

+### Changes and Improvements
+* Based on feedback, (GitHub issue #1495) we’re adding an option to disable automatic controller-to-virtual-key mapping for UWP apps.
+If you have a need to do this, add the following registry key, with a DWORD value of Enabled set to 0: HKLM\Software\Microsoft\Input\Settings\ControllerProcessor\ControllerToVKMapping.

 ## Build 21277
 Windows 10 Insider Preview Build 21277 was released to the Dev Channel on [12/10/2020](https://blogs.windows.com/windows-insider/2020/12/10/announcing-windows-10-insider-preview-build-21277/).